Peru's Castillo comes out fighting after impeachment vote, slams 'institutional crisis'

 An impeachment attempt in December failed to get enough votes to be admitted in the opposition-led Congress, but a second effort this week passed.
 Castillo is now scheduled to go through an impeachment trial on March 28, after which Congress will need 66% support to oust him.

-Peru, the world's No. 2 copper producer, has had five different presidents since 2018, a period marked by political instability and infighting between the different branches of power, including frequent impeachment attempts.
+Peru, the world's second-biggest copper producer after Chile, has had five different presidents since 2018, a period marked by infighting between the different branches of political power, including frequent impeachment attempts.

 "I understand the power of Congress to exercise oversight and political control, however, these mechanisms cannot be exercised by mediating the abuse of the right, proscribed in the constitution, ignoring the popular will expressed at the polls," he said.